All Episodes

 None of you in the media reported that Barack Obama added 13 million more Americans to the food stamp rolls.

-Those of you in the media didn't include an eight million additional Americans in poverty after Obama, or the lowest home ownership rate in 51 years after eight years of Obama, or the fact that one in six American men, 18 to 34, are either in jail or living in mommy and daddy's house.
+Those of you in the media didn't include an 8 million additional Americans in poverty after Obama, or the lowest home ownership rate in 51 years after eight years of Obama, or the fact that one in six American men, 18 to 34, are either in jail or living in mommy and daddy's house.

 And it's a crying shame.

-I know all of you in the media are comfortably overpaid in most cases, including myself, and I know that most of you in the in the media may not relate or identify, but 95 million Americans out of the labor force, these are real people.
+And I know that most of you in the media may not relate or identify, but 95 million Americans out of the labor force, these are real people.

 These are real families.